usnistgov/xslt-blender/README.md

 Depending largely on developer interest, over time more mature support may be offered, in the form of documentation, unit tests, packaging and deployment support.

+## Development Model

+TBD.
+This codebase is a secondary ("spinoff") project with the purpose of making code available for reuse.

 ## Repository Contents

 - `pub` subdirectory - an HTML site, maintained by hand with the exception of its `lib` subdirectory.
 Serve the demonstrations from here.